Moving from Discrete-Time Diffusion to Continuous Time

 \begin{equation} log p(x|y) = -\frac{||y-x-f(y,t)dt||^2}{2g(t)^2 dt} + (x-y)^T \nabla_x log p(y) + C \end{equation}

-Define the score function $s:=\nabla_x log p(y) $ and $f:=f(y,t)$ and $g:=g(t)$ to get:
+Define the score function $s:=\nabla_x \log p(y)$, and abbreviate $f:=f(y,t)$ and $g:=g(t)$:

 \begin{equation} log p(x|y) = -\frac{||y-x-fdt||^2}{2g^2 dt} + (x-y)^T s + C \end{equation}

-Expand the square and ignore small terms:
+Expanding the square and ignoring higher-order small terms:

 $(x-y+fdt)^T(x-y+fdt)=(x-y)^2+2(x-y)^Tfdt$